-The ease of control with Philips Color Kinetics fixtures enables the Terminal Tower to actively participate in awareness campaigns for charities and organizations.
+The ease of control with Color Kinetics luminaires enables the Terminal Tower to actively participate in awareness campaigns for charities and organizations.
 It also has an engaging presence on social media, taking light and color requests from followers.
 In addition to being an interactive experience, the LED solution will save the Terminal Tower about $21,000 per year in energy savings.

 "Historically, the Terminal Tower is the most iconic building in the Cleveland skyline, so we wanted a lighting solution that would allow us to feature the architectural details of the building, but at the same time would provide the ability to easily and effectively change the colors in support of charities and local events," said Don Beck, the Operations Director at Forest City Enterprises, the building's management company.
 "The Color Kinetics product was a perfect fit for our applications."